iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 > I would like to contribute, but since the app doesn't give an option to contribute in the English language for people currently residing in Sweden, I am unable to.<br> :date: __2020-07-28 12:20:47__

 > Doesn't always remind me to update, very vague about cases in my area even though it knows my postcode<br> :date: __2020-07-28 09:12:43__

-> Worked really well for weeks the all of a sudden it won't go past the opening banner page.
-I've uninstalled it and am in the process of reinstalling it.
-Still can't open it.
-Any ideas?<br> :date: __2020-07-23 14:21:01__

-> Started off good, just a couple yes/no questions, but after a few upgrades it started asking too many questions and I just felt it was encroaching too much upon my privacy.
-Now uninstalled.<br> :date: __2020-07-22 20:03:35__